himansig7/todo-agent-skillworld/instructional_docs/article_draft.md

-# Observability for Foundation Models: A Practical Tool Comparison

-Hey fellow MLOps practitioners, as we increasingly rely on foundation models, we're giving up direct control over training and fine-tuning.
-This means our evals have to work harder: the same prompt can drift in performance with model updates, and swapping from a large model to a smaller one (or even between providers) can introduce unexpected changes.

-This creates a real evaluation gap.
-Basic metrics like cost, latency, and success/failure are a solid start, but to ensure consistent performance, we need to dive into traces and spans.
-They help us build robust evals, spot patterns across datasets, and measure things like intent accuracy or tool selection quality—no matter how the underlying model evolves.

-I've been experimenting with three observability platforms—OpenAI's native tracing, Arize Phoenix, and W&B Weave—using a simple multi-tool agent as my test case.
-In this post, I'll share what I learned: how each platform handles traces, their unique strengths, and when to use them in your MLOps pipeline.
-Let's bridge that eval gap together—what do you say?
+# Out-of-the-Box Observability: OpenAI, Phoenix, and Weave Compared

+Hey fellow MLOps practitioners, here's the reality: when you're working with foundation models, you're essentially flying blind unless you have proper observability.
+The catch?
+Most teams think they need to build complex custom tracking from scratch. **Plot twist: you don't.**

+Three major platforms—OpenAI's native tracing, Arize Phoenix, and W&B Weave—give you powerful observability capabilities right out of the box.
+With just a few lines of setup code, you get detailed traces, spans, and metrics that would take weeks to build yourself.
+But here's the question: which platform gives you the best default experience?

+I spent time testing all three with a simple multi-tool agent, and the results surprised me.
+Each platform has a distinct personality when it comes to out-of-the-box observability—from OpenAI's clean simplicity to Phoenix's analytics depth to Weave's collaboration focus.
+In this post, I'll show you exactly what each platform gives you by default, so you can pick the right one for your workflow without reinventing the wheel.

+Let's dive into what you actually get for free (or nearly free) when it comes to foundation model observability.

 ---